In versions M5_CoreMP135_debian12_20240507

 Do you want to remove the signature?
 [Y]es/[N]o: n

-1.Enter the command p to view the new partition information, and enter the command w to write and save.
+command to view the new partition information, then use the w command to write and save the changes.

 Command (m for help): p